 - -Before submitting the article for publication, inform all the authors, the name of the journal to which the manuscript is being submitted and give them a copy of the final article.

 - -Submit the manuscript to only one journal for consideration of publication.
-Do not submit the manuscript to another journal in the same time.
+Do not submit the manuscript to another journal at the same time.

-- -The journal does not accept to withdraw the manuscript once it is accepted by another Journal.
+- -The journal does not accept the withdrawal of the manuscript once it is accepted by another Journal.

 Articles may only be withdrawn if they have not been formally published.
-To withdraw an article, the authors must write a clear and concise letter sand sent to Contact@merj.dz, with an in-depth explanation as to why the manuscript needs to be withdrawn.
+To withdraw an article, the authors must write a clear and concise letter and send it to Contact@merj.dz, with an in-depth explanation as to why the manuscript needs to be withdrawn.
 The letter must be signed by all authors.
 The journal maintains the right to withdraw an article due to the presence of plagiarism, fraudulent use of data or violations of other ethical codes.

 Journal Editors should consider retracting a publication if: